Marc-André Fleury: Vegas Golden Knights (2017–2021)

 On June 21, 2017, with the emergence of Matt Murray, Fleury willingly waived his no-trade and no-movement clauses to be left exposed by the Penguins for the 2017 NHL expansion draft, where he was subsequently selected by the Vegas Golden Knights.
 Pittsburgh also traded their second round pick in the 2020 entry draft as an incentive for Vegas to select Fleury, in order for the team to be relieved of his nearly $6 million cap hit.
 He stopped 45 of 46 shots in the Golden Knights' first NHL game, a 2–1 victory over the Dallas Stars.
 On October 15, 2017, Fleury was placed on long-term injured reserve (LTIR) after taking a knee to the head from Anthony Mantha of the Detroit Red Wings on October 13.
 He was activated off LTIR on December 10, 2017, after missing 25 games.
 Fleury was chosen to represent Vegas during the 2018 NHL All-Star Game.
 During the NHL All-Star Weekend, he won the inaugural Save Streak competition where he saved 14 consecutive shootout attempts.
 On March 12, 2018, against the Philadelphia Flyers, Fleury earned his 400th career win with a final score of 3–2.

 Fleury started for the Knights during the first round of the 2018 playoffs.
 On April 17, 2018, the Golden Knights were able to secure a 4–0 record over the Los Angeles Kings to sweep the first round.
-On May 6, after Fleury posted a shutout, the Golden Knights were able to move on to the Western Conference finals by beating the San Jose Sharks in game 6 of their playoff series.
+On May 6, after Fleury posted a shutout, the Golden Knights were able to move on to the Western Conference finals by beating the San Jose Sharks in game six of their playoff series.
 On May 20, 2018, Fleury led the Golden Knights to a victory over the Winnipeg Jets in the Western Conference finals, which allowed Fleury to earn a shot at a fourth Stanley Cup.

 During the playoffs a Vegas casino created a chocolate sculpture showing him doing a butterfly.
 Fleury was in goal for each game of the Golden Knights' five-game loss to the Washington Capitals in the 2018 Stanley Cup Final.

 In the 2018 off-season, Fleury re-signed with the Knights on a three-year, $21 million contract.
 Because of his stellar play to start the 2018–19 season, Fleury was again selected to represent the Golden Knights in the 2019 NHL All-Star Game for the second straight year.
 At the time of the All-Star Game, Fleury led the NHL in wins (27) and shutouts (6).
-In game 7 of Vegas' first round playoff series against the San Jose Sharks, Fleury and the Golden Knights gave up four goals in four minutes after a controversial 5-minute major penalty was assessed to the Golden Knights because of teammate Cody Eakin cross-checking Sharks' forward Joe Pavelski.
-The Golden Knights ultimately lost game 7 and the series to the Sharks.
+In game seven of Vegas' first round playoff series against the San Jose Sharks, Fleury and the Golden Knights gave up four goals in four minutes after a 5-minute major penalty was assessed to the Golden Knights when Cody Eakin cross-checked Sharks' forward Joe Pavelski.
+The Golden Knights ultimately lost game seven and the series to the Sharks.